itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post-copy.md

 Non-developers log into CloudCannon and update content inline.
 All updates are synced between CloudCannon and Bitbucket.

-CloudCannon sites are just static files.
+CloudCannon sites are just static files yet advanced layouts, blogging, photo galleries are all possible.
 Compared to a database backed CMS, there are many advantages:

 * Less complexity
 * All source files are stored in a Bitbucket repository